-PowerLook AMP is designed to function with leading digital mammography systems (digital breast tomosynthesis, FFDM and computed radiography) - including systems sold by GE Healthcare, Siemens Medical Systems, Fuji Medical Systems, Hologic, Inc., Sectra Medical Systems, Philips, Carestream, IMS Giotto, Agfa Corporation, and Planmed.
-The algorithms in PowerLook AMP products have been optimized for each digital imaging provider based upon characteristics of their unique detectors.
+PowerLook Server is designed to function with leading digital mammography systems (digital breast tomosynthesis, FFDM and computed radiography) - including systems sold by GE Healthcare, Siemens Medical Systems, Fuji Medical Systems, Hologic, Inc., Sectra Medical Systems, Philips, Carestream, IMS Giotto, Agfa Corporation, and Planmed.
+The algorithms in the PowerLook solutions have been optimized for each digital imaging provider based upon characteristics of their unique detectors.

-PowerLook AMP is a computer server residing on a customer's network that receives patient studies from the imaging modality, performs CAD and density assessment analysis and sends the results to PACS and/or review workstations.
-Workflow and efficiency are critical in digital imaging environments therefore iCAD has developed flexible, powerful DICOM integration capabilities that enable PowerLook AMP to integrate with leading picture archiving and communication systems ("PACS") archives and review workstations from multiple providers.

-iCAD has worked with its OEM partners to ensure CAD and density assessment results are integrated and easily viewed using each review workstation's graphical user interface.
-To further improve efficiency and clinical efficacy, the most urgent or important patient studies can be prioritized and analyzed with CAD and density assessment software first.
+PowerLook Server is a computer server residing on a customer's network that receives patient studies from the imaging modality, performs analysis and sends the results to PACS and/or review workstations.
+Workflow and efficiency are critical in digital imaging environments therefore iCAD has developed flexible, powerful DICOM integration capabilities that enable PowerLook AMP to integrate with leading PACS and review workstations from multiple providers. iCAD has worked with its OEM partners to ensure its product results are integrated and easily viewed using each review workstation's graphical user interface.